breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 (R9)      Dₓ(0) → 0
 ```

-Here, capital letters on the same line must exactly match, e.g. a rule `U + V → V + U` would replace `x + y` with `y + x`.
-We assign an ordering `R0`-`R9` for notational convenience, but regardless of which order we apply the rules, this system will always produce the same result (proof required):
+Although we assign an ordering `R0`-`R9` for notational convenience,  an initial string when given to this system will always converge to the same result, no matter the order in which we perform the substitutions (proof required):

 |Term Confluence|Ottawa-St. Lawrence Confluence|
 |:---:|:---:|
 |<br/><center><img align="center" width="100%" src="../images/confluence_term.svg"/></center>|<br/><center><img align="center" width="75%" src="../images/confluence_river.png"/></center>|

-This feature, called [confluence](https://en.wikipedia.org/wiki/Confluence_(abstract_rewriting)), is an important property of some rewrite systems.
-Regardless of the order of application, we arrive at the same result.
+This feature, called [confluence](https://en.wikipedia.org/wiki/Confluence_(abstract_rewriting)), is an important property of some rewrite systems: regardless of the substitution order, we will always arrive at the same result.
 If all strings in a language converge to a form which can be simplified no further, we call such systems *strongly normalizing*.

 Just like grammars, we can define graphs themselves inductively.
 As many graph algorithms are recursive, this choice considerably simplifies their implementation.
-Take one definition for an unlabeled directed graph, proposed by [Erwig](https://web.engr.oregonstate.edu/~erwig/papers/InductiveGraphs_JFP01.pdf) (2001):
+Take one definition for an unlabeled directed graph, proposed by [Erwig](https://web.engr.oregonstate.edu/~erwig/papers/InductiveGraphs_JFP01.pdf) (2001).
+Here, the notation `list → [item]` is a shorthand for `list → item list`, where `item` is some terminal, and `list` is just a list of `item`s:

 ```
-vertex  → 0...9 | vertex vertex
+vertex  → int
+adj     → [vertex]
-adj     → empty | vertex, adj
+context → (adj, vertex, adj)
-context → ([adj], vertex, [adj]) graph   → empty | context & graph
+graph   → empty | context & graph
 ```

 He defines a `graph` in four parts.
 First, we have a `vertex`, which is simply an integer.
-Next we have a list of vertices, or *adjacency list*, `adj`.
+Next we have a list of vertices, `adj`, called an adjacency list.
 The `context` is a 3-tuple containing a `vertex` and symmetric references to its inbound and outbound neighbors, respectively.
 Finally, the inductive case: a `graph` is either (1) `empty`, or (2) a `context` and a `graph`.

 Let us consider a simple graph implementation in Kotlin.
 We do not record inbound neighbors, and attempt to define a vertex as a [closed neighborhood](https://en.wikipedia.org/wiki/Neighbourhood_(graph_theory)):